 Whilst the exact causes of DLBCL are unknown, people who have a compromised immune system may be more susceptible to developing DLBCL.
 This may include people who have previously been treated for other forms of cancer including a low-grade lymphoma, or people who have an autoimmune disorder.

 How is diffuse large B-cell lymphoma treated?

 DLBCL is high-grade (fast-growing) and needs to be treated quickly.
-The current standard treatment is rituximab plus CHOP chemotherapy (R-CHOP).
+The current treatment is a targeted therapy plus standard chemotherapy.
 This treatment usually continues for approximately 4 months.
 Other therapies include radiation, stem cell transplants and other chemotherapy.
 If the DLBCL relapses after initial treatment, chemotherapy regimens that can be used include ICE and DHAP.
-If the DLBCL has infiltrated the cerebrospinal fluid, methotrexate chemotherapy can be given directly into the spinal cord.
+If the DLBCL has infiltrated the cerebrospinal fluid, additional chemotherapy can be given directly into the spinal cord.
 DLBCL is very responsive to treatment with a large percentage of people being cured.

 Developed by the Leukaemia Foundation in consultation with people living with a blood cancer, Leukaemia Foundation support staff, haematology nursing staff and/or Australian clinical haematologists.
 This content is provided for information purposes only and we urge you to always seek advice from a registered health care professional for diagnosis, treatment and answers to your medical questions, including the suitability of a particular therapy, service, product or treatment in your circumstances.
 The Leukaemia Foundation shall not bear any liability for any person relying on the materials contained on this website.